Skip to Content

 Westfest celebrates all things Czech!

-Visitors to West during this festival get to enjoy dancing the polka to a live band, shop the many great vendors, and eat their heart’s fill of Czech food!
+Visitors to West during this festival can enjoy dancing the polka to a live band, shopping the many great vendors, and eating their hearts full of Czech food!

 Fredericksburg